panoptic-labs/docs/docs/developers/V1.0/libraries/library.PanopticMath.md

 ### updatePositionsHash

-Update an existing account's "positions hash" with a new single position `tokenId`.
+Update an existing account's "positions hash" with a new `tokenId`.

-The positions hash contains a single fingerprint of all positions created by an account/user as well as a tally of the positions.
+The positions hash contains a fingerprint of all open positions created by an account/user and a count of those positions.

-*The combined hash is the XOR of all individual position hashes.*
+*The "fingerprint" portion of the hash is given by XORing the hashed `tokenId` of each position the user has open together.*

 ```solidity